Why using the right gender pronouns matters

 - Ask students to email their preferred name and pronouns before class begins

-- Require faculty to complete a DEI training, such as Kognito’s Cultivating Inclusive Communities online DEI program
+- Require faculty to complete training, such as Kognito’s Cultivating Inclusive Communities online program

-Cultivating Inclusive Communities: an online DEI program for faculty and staff
+Cultivating Inclusive Communities: An online program for faculty and staff

 - Inclusion and Belonging